loderunner/scrt/README.md

 00000030  51 9e ad cf 15 d8 7e 35  77 1c 0c f1 70 be cb 91  |Q.....~5w...p...|
 ```

-Keep reading to learn more about how to use `scrt`.

 ## Usage

 Use `scrt --help` to output a full help message.